stefanoverna/graphql8/guides/type_definitions/objects.md

 class_based_api: true
 ---

-GraphQL object types are the bread and butter of GraphQL APIs.
+GraphQL8 object types are the bread and butter of GraphQL8 APIs.
 Each object has _fields_ which expose data and may be queried by name.
 For example, we can query a `User` like this:

 ```ruby
 user {